Tresford Himanansa II

-Tresford Himanansa is an entrepreneur and innovator in the field of technology and social media.
-He, along with his first cousin, Clive Simanansa, is the co-founder and CEO of XyPNET, a pioneering technology company that specialises in developing advanced digital platforms.
-Tresford's expertise in computer science and marketing has been influential in the development of Amunzi, a social networking service.
+Tresford Himanansa is an entrepreneur and innovator in the fields of technology and social media.
+He, along with his first cousin, Clive Simanansa, is the co-founder and CEO of XyPNET, a technology company that specialises in developing digital platforms.
+Tresford's expertise in computer science and marketing were influential in the development of Amunzi, a social networking service.

 Tresford holds a degree in Computer Studies from Evelyn Hone College.

 Personal life

-Tresford Himanansa born in Livingstone on 4 February 1987.
-He is the eldest child of Nicholas and Linah Haachilala Himanansa.
-He is the first of five siblings, with two younger brothers and two younger sisters.
+Tresford Himanansa was born in Livingstone on 4 February 1987, the eldest child of Nicholas and Linah Haachilala Himanansa.
+He has two younger brothers and two younger sisters.
 He attended Primary School at Dambwa Primary School in Livingstone.
 After completing his primary school education Tresford was accepted at St Raphael's Secondary School in Livingstone where he schooled for two years from Grade 8 to Grade 9.
 In 2001, he moved to Ndola, where his father was transferred to by his former employer Zamtel.
 He started secondary school education at Lubuto High School in Ndola and schooled for three years from Grade 10 to Grade 12.

-Tresford had initially applied for Electrical and Electronics at the Copperbelt University (CBU) but because of his interest in Computers he applied for Computer Studies at the Evelyn Hone College of Applied Art and Commerce.
+Tresford had initially applied for Electrical and Electronics at the Copperbelt University (CBU) but because of his interest in Computers, he applied for Computer Studies at the Evelyn Hone College of Applied Art and Commerce.
 It was while at Evelyn Hone that he developed skill in Computer Programming: Tresford was regarded as the best programmer by his classmates, who would go to him when they had problems in writing Computer programs.

-Tresford having a professional qualification in Computer Science, is running the company self-motivated and self-resolved, arguably second to none when it comes to Computer programming know-how in Zambia.

-Since he founded XyPNET in 2010, he has grown the company from 0 clients to now over 200 companies and a good number of individuals.
-In 2010, Tresford founded XyPNET, a Software Development and Web Hosting Company from his bedroom.
+In 2010, Tresford founded XyPNET, a Software Development and Web Hosting Company from his bedroom, growing the company to working for over 200 clients.
 Tresford has been called the Bill Gates of Zambia as he spends most of his time writing code on his computer.

 College Years

 By the time he began classes at Evelyn Hone College of Applied Arts and Commerce, Himanansa had already achieved a “reputation as a Computer genius”.
-During his final year at college, he developed a software program that the college wanted to buy, but for "some reasons", the school didn’t buy the program.
+During his final year at college, he developed a software program that the college wanted to buy, but for "some reasons", the school didn't buy the program.
 While at College, Tresford was regarded as the best programmer by his classmates; people used to go to him when they had problems in writing Computer Programs.